 Average Settlement Offers In Mediation

-While there are few reliable statistics available regarding average settlement offers during mediation, we do know that offers reflect a multitude of variables from liability and damage considerations to the motivation of the parties to resolve the conflict.
-And every case represents different levels of motivation depending upon the unique nature of the claims and the priorities of the parties involved.
-Because these variables differ widely from case to case, there is no reliable way to determine an average value for settlement offers.
-There are, however, some known commonalities in settlement offers that can help inform and prepare parties during a mediated settlement.
-We know that:
+While there are few reliable statistics available regarding average settlement offers during mediation, we do know that offers reflect a multitude of variables from liability and damage considerations to the parties’ motivation to resolve the conflict.
+And every case represents different levels of motivation depending upon the unique nature of the claims and the parties’ priorities.

-- Negotiations during a mediation can take time.
+• Negotiations during mediation can take time.
 At the beginning of the day, the parties may not move closer to an agreement as they feel they need to maintain strong positions.
 But as the day goes on and the direction of the settlement begins to crystalize, they may move faster and closer toward settlement or decide that it will not work out.

 What Percent of Cases Settle in Mediation?

-We know that most commercial disputes settle during or shortly after the formal mediation process.
+Most commercial disputes settle during or shortly after the formal mediation process.
 It’s important to emphasize that many ethical rules governing mediator conduct prohibit the advertisement of specific so-called “success rates” as they may be prone to hyperbole and exaggeration.
-Yet, we know anecdotally from industry-wide reports that the majority of mediations end in successful resolution, defined as voluntary agreement of the parties.
-This industry success rate is well in excess of 75%.
-Clearly, the skillful handling of settlement offered by trained neutrals and the ability to overcome moments of impasse play a crucial role in this industry’s success.
+Yet, we know anecdotally from industry-wide reports that the majority of mediations end in a successful resolution, defined as voluntary agreement of the parties.
+The industry success rate is well over 75%.

 How Do You Win at Mediation?

 Unlike a jury verdict in a civil trial, there is no clear winner and loser in a mediation settlement.
-The goal of mediation is to reach a win-win settlement, where both sides see the outcome as fair and desirable and feel that they have reached a satisfactory agreement on their own.
+Instead, the goal of mediation is to reach a win-win settlement, where both sides see the outcome as fair and desirable and feel that they have reached a satisfactory agreement on their own.

 A win-win settlement does not necessarily mean an equal win for both sides.
 One party may gain more in a settlement than the other, but as long as both parties gain more and both parties’ problems are solved, a win-win outcome is usually achieved.

-- Parties do not focus exclusively on demonstrating that they are right.
+• Parties do not focus exclusively on demonstrating that they are right.

-- They focus on the interests of both sides.
+• They focus on the interests of both sides.

-- Parties and their representatives treat the other side with respect.
+• Parties and their representatives treat the other side with respect.

-- They understand that they will not get everything they initially demanded.
+• They understand that they will not get everything they initially demanded.

-- Parties are open to non-conventional solutions.
+• Parties are open to non-conventional solutions.

-- Finally, they understand that patience is required throughout the process.
+• Finally, they understand that patience is required throughout the process.

 What Happens After a Successful Mediation?